silicakes/dotfiles/README.md

 ## Installation

-1. Run check_deps to make sure you have everything
+1. Run `check_deps.sh` to make sure you have everything
 2. Make sure you have [vim-plug](https://github.com/junegunn/vim-plug) installed
 3. open vim in one of your projects and type :PlugInstall